rudidude86/gura-lang.github.io/documents/Syntax.md

 * __Curly bracket__: `{a, b, c}`

   It forms a list of expressions called Block.
-  In general, a Block is used to provide a function its procedual part.
+  In general, a Block is used as a body for function assignment and provides a procedual part in calling a function.

 ### Attribute